Shirley Bassey: Children

+Health

+Bassey expressed disappointment in March 2026 that, after undergoing surgery to her hand, she would no longer be able to reply to letters from fans.

+Political views

+Bassey was a supporter of Margaret Thatcher.
+On being invited to attend her funeral in 2013, Bassey said, "I was enormously saddened to learn of the passing of Baroness Thatcher, and I am most honoured to be invited to attend her funeral, to pay my deepest respects.
+She was a truly inspirational woman who always showed me enormous warmth and kindness, and to me the greatest prime minister since Winston Churchill."

 Honours and accolades

 Bassey was appointed Commander of the Order of the British Empire (CBE) in the 1994 New Year Honours and promoted to Dame Commander of the same Order (DBE) in the 2000 New Year Honours for services to entertainment.
 She was invited to perform in 2002 at the Party at the Palace, a public celebration of the Queen's Golden Jubilee.
 Bassey also performed at the Queen's Diamond Jubilee concert at Buckingham Palace on 4 June 2012, singing "Diamonds Are Forever".
 She was invited to perform at the Queen's 90th Birthday celebrations at Windsor Castle on 15 May 2016.
 She was appointed Member of the Order of the Companions of Honour (CH) in the 2024 New Year Honours for services to music.

-In 2012, Bassey was among the British cultural icons selected by artist Sir Peter Blake to appear in a new version of his most famous artwork – the Beatles' Sgt.
+In 2012, Bassey was among the British cultural icons selected by artist Peter Blake to appear in a new version of his most famous artwork – the Beatles' Sgt.
 Pepper's Lonely Hearts Club Band album cover – to celebrate the British cultural figures of his life that he most admires.
 In 2016, she was named as one of "the 50 greatest Welsh men and women of all time".
 In November 2016 the Royal Welsh College of Music and Drama announced the naming of the Shirley Bassey Studio in celebration of Bassey's long-standing support for young Welsh singers studying at the College.
 She was made a Knight of France's Legion of Honour in 2003, to signify her popularity and importance in the culture of France.
 Bassey was awarded the freedom of her hometown, Cardiff, in a ceremony at City Hall on 17 May 2019.